d4l-data4life/js-sdk/fhir/fhir.md

 1. On the last line (it starts with `module.exports`), replace the content with `export default validate;`.

 2. Find the line `message: 'should be equal to constant'`.
-Exactly ten lines above, set the result of `var schema 1 =` to your resource type (such as CarePlan) instead of the long JSON path.
+Exactly ten lines above, set the result of `var schema1 =` to your resource type (such as CarePlan) instead of the long JSON path.

 3. Delete the property validate.schema and all its JSON structure.
 They are not actually needed for the validation.